kylpo/notes/Constelation.md

 Consider showing these docs with https://github.com/egoist/anydoc

+evolution of constelation.
+Web div > RN > inline style > nice PR review experience > perf issues >

+See Sketch file, know exactly how to break it down to code.

+Dream would be to have a wysiwyg editor for scaffolding/setup.
+Like CRA for starting project, then "eject" to code for more complicated tasks.
+Works well if wysiwyg builds on constelation primitives and elements.

+scene/stage/etc

+Think about wysiwyg parts

+Tools that help you stay in your specific context (hacking, designing, etc). eslint errors, prettierjs, inline labels to expensive operations, div depth warnings, security violations (https://github.com/nodesecurity/eslint-plugin-security)

+But where does this all end?
+Do I need to build my own text editor!?
+I certainly shouldn't...

+What's next?
+Now that I've gone to the far end of DX, I need to swing back around to the UX.
+Perf, perf, perf.
+Where must UX (perf) trump DX?

 Do read through [CSS in JS: The Argument Refined – Medium](https://medium.com/@steida/css-in-js-the-argument-refined-471c7eb83955#.dwrvgfn6d), as he has gone down a similar journey.

 Writing style